-Our vision is to provide a resource that is free, fun and available to any New Zealander who wants to improve their reading, writing or maths skills, for work and for life.
+Our vision is to provide a resource that is free, fun and available to any New Zealand adult who wants to improve their reading, writing or maths skills, for work and for life.

 Pathways Awarua is developed by the Tertiary Education Commission to support adult and young adult learners to strengthen their literacy and numeracy skills in contexts that are relevant to New Zealanders.

 There are six learner pathways that focus on literacy and numeracy:

 The numeracy and reading pathways have general, trade and service versions so that learners can choose contexts that suit their purpose.

-There are four applied pathways that deliver content for driver licences; safety requirements for the workplace; and personal money management, while at the same time strengthening literacy and numeracy competencies.
+There are four applied learner pathways that deliver content for driver licences; safety requirements for the workplace; and personal money management, while at the same time strengthening literacy and numeracy competencies.